vinayak42/docs.konghq.com/app/enterprise/0.33-x/getting-started/accessing-your-license.md

 ---
-title: How to Access Your Kong Enterprise Edition License
+title: How to Access Your Kong Enterprise License
 toc: false
 ---